unicode-org/message-format-wg/spec-data-model.md

 # Data Model

+The MessageFormat data model defines a syntax-independent representation of a message, or of a resource containing a hierarchy of messages.

+The canonical model presented here is suitable for interchange between systems, using a form that is suitable for representation as JSON.
+Implementations that are internally generating and processing a message data model from a different representation are free to use a different representation or to simplify the model.

 ## Message Resources

 As practically all MessageFormat use cases will make use of more than one related message,